 MOCS has also launched the Procurement and Sourcing Solutions Portal (PASSPort), moving the Vendor Exchange System online.
 PASSPort makes it easier for vendors to submit information and keep disclosure documents current.
 PASSPort also allows City agencies to make determinations for contract awards and to complete performance evaluations online.

-For minority- and women-owned businesses, the New York City Department of Small Business Services provides greater access to contracting opportunities.
+For businesses owned by minorities and women, the New York City Department of Small Business Services provides greater access to contracting opportunities and resources for subcontractors, including a template of a subcontractor agreement.